 Using a heating pad or other device to apply heat to the elbow can help alleviate symptoms of elbow pain.
 Always make sure there is a barrier between the skin and heating device such as a thin towel, this helps to avoid serious burns.
 Applying heat to the elbow can help increase blood flow to the area, which can promote healing and reduce pain.

-CBD doesn’t intoxicate you, unlike THC.
+Hemp doesn’t intoxicate you, unlike THC.
 This is important because those seeking elbow pain relief may not be able to purchase and use cannabis produces containing THC, whether recreationally or medicinally, due to prohibition.
 Some people also don’t want to be under the influence of a disinhibiting substance, especially during work, driving, or while around their families.
-No matter the reason, CBD can provide elbow pain relief without impairing you as THC, opioids, or muscle relaxants would.
+No matter the reason, Hemp can provide elbow pain relief without impairing you as THC, opioids, or muscle relaxants would.

 The Endocannabinoid System (ECS) Explained

-CBD works on the endocannabinoid system (ECS), which is a large and complex bio-feedback network responsible for regulating various biological functions.
+Hemp works on the endocannabinoid system (ECS), which is a large and complex bio-feedback network responsible for regulating various biological functions.
 The ECS is involved in mood, sleep, memory, pain sensation, immune function, appetite, cognition, and more.
 The ECS employs cannabinoid receptors named CB1 and CB2.